iovation/deviceprint-SDK-Android/README.md

-Title: TransUnion TruValidate Device Risk Android SDK Library

-# TRUVALIDATE DEVICE RISK ANDROID SDK LIBRARY
+# TRANSUNION TRUVALIDATE DEVICE RISK ANDROID SDK LIBRARY

 ## What is TruValidate Device Risk?
 **FraudForce is now Device Risk.
 Our device-based products, such as Device Risk and Device-Based Authentication (formerly ClearKey), are critical components of our fraud and identity solutions; the new names make it easy to quickly understand our extensive capabilities.
 We have united these solutions under the TransUnion TruValidate brand.
 We have taken care not to update anything that might affect your implementations; as a result you'll still see legacy names in some places.**